-A Cancer Patient, Rosie O’Donnell and More Critics President Trump Has Blocked on Twitter
+Good News, Chrissy Teigen: Judge Rules Trump Violates First Amendment by Blocking Twitter Followers

-President Donald Trump‘s use of Twitter has long been a controversial component of his presidency, for several reasons.
-One of them is his frequent hitting of the “block” button, which the president has unleashed on a number of notable actors, authors and activists who have used Twitter as a platform to criticize him and his administration.
+President Donald Trump‘s use of Twitter has long been a controversial component of his presidency, in part because of his frequent use of the “block” button, which the president has unleashed on a number of notable actors, authors and activists who have used Twitter as a platform to criticize him and his administration.

-On Tuesday, model Chrissy Teigen, voted one of TIME’s 2017 “25 Most Influential People on the Internet,” was the latest to be blocked by the president.
+But his critics scored a victory on Wednesday when a federal judge in Manhattan ruled that blocking his foes from viewing his tweets violates the First Amendment — because his Twitter feed is an official government account.

+“Well well well we meet again @realDonaldTrump,” model and author Chrissy Teigen, whom Trump blocked in July 2017, tweeted Wednesday after the judge’s ruling was announced.

+According to The New York Times, seven Twitter users and the Knight First Amendment Institute at Columbia University sued the president, claiming Trump’s account is part of the government and blocking them violates their First Amendment rights.

+Judge Naomi Reice Buchwald agreed with the plaintiffs, noting in her ruling that “the speech in which they seek to engage is protected by the First Amendment.”
+She also wrote that Trump and White House social media director Dan Scavino “exert governmental control over certain aspects of the @realDonaldTrump account.”

-Here’s a running list of people who have received the “@arealDonaldTrump blocked you” message on Twitter.
+Here’s a running list of notable people who have received the “@arealDonaldTrump blocked you” message on Twitter — but should be able to read his tweets again soon:

 1. Laura Packard

 Packard, a small business owner from Las Vegas who is currently battling stage four Hodgkin’s Lymphoma, was blocked by Trump after tweeting at him about health care and concerns over the repeal of Obamacare.
 The tweets that seemed to push Trump over the edge are from Sept.
-19, in which she accused him of putting “America last,” and questioned him over the Graham-Cassidy healthcare bill.
+19 of last year, in which she accused him of putting “America last,” and questioned him over the Graham-Cassidy healthcare bill.

 The morning of Sept.
 20, she woke up and discovered that Trump had blocked her.
 Now, she has one request for Trump, she told ThinkProgress — and it isn’t that he’ll lift the block: “I just wish that he would listen.”